mikenemat/org.openhab.binding.plum/readme.txt

 Aug 1 3:10PM - Fixed a bug where motion sensors wouldn't work on 1st try.

 KNOWN ISSUES:
 - Phantom motion events.
 There is a numeric value attached to pirSignal events which I was ignoring.
 This proved to be a bad idea.
 These values likely indicate some sort of quality/threshold.
 I will log and audit these values to determine what numeric value indicates a "true" pirSignal event.
 I had assumed that pirSignal events are fired only when the motion meets the same threshold used to light up the LightPad.
 I'm not so sure about that any more.
 I think a superset of motion events are broadcast and not all of them meet the threshold to be considered valid.
+Please check back in a few days - I'm confident I can fix this issue in the near future.

 Currently working:
 -Plum LightPads can be controlled via OpenHAB as switches